garrett-laroy-johnson/chaosmotic-systems-wiki/content/Gia Theory and Tree of Knowledage.md

+---
+title: Gaia Theory and Tree of Knowledage
+---

 [[Tree of Knowledge, The Biological Roots of Human Understanding, 1992]] [[Importance and Understanding By Whitehead]] [[Proposition and Relation by Glissant, Eduardo.
 Poetics of Relation]]